MobyDickDick/TinyLanguage/README.md

 For interoperability guidance, see the cross-language compatibility notes in [`docs/cross_language_compatibility.md`](docs/cross_language_compatibility.md).
 For concrete Rosetta Code–style ports from Python to TinyLanguage, walk through [`docs/rosetta_python_examples.md`](docs/rosetta_python_examples.md).
 A compact language reference with syntax, type rules, and operator overview lives in [`docs/language_spec.md`](docs/language_spec.md).

+### Quick glossary

+- **IR (Intermediate Representation)**: An internal *intermediate representation* of a program between the AST and the final backend output (e.g., interpreter execution, native VM bytecode, or emitted code).
+The IR is designed to be simpler than the surface syntax and easier to transform, validate, and round-trip across languages.

+- **Smoke test**: A fast “does it basically work?” end-to-end check.
+In TinyLanguage this usually means: parse/compile a tiny program, run it, and verify a minimal expected result (e.g., arithmetic, a branch, a function call).
+Smoke tests are intentionally small and coarse—they catch broken pipelines early after refactors.

 ## Intended use
 TinyLanguage is a learning- and transpiler-focused playground rather than a production-ready toolchain.
 It exists to showcase syntax ideas, cross-language IR conversions, and runtime experiments (e.g., gradual typing and structured cancellation).
 The runnable demos and tests (`python run_all.py` or `python -m pytest`) are best treated as teaching materials for language design or interoperability, not as a polished SDK.